JThobbyist/nmrSim/README.md

 3) run the executable

 (the linux file was too big to upload without compressing it into the .rar archive, apologies for the inconvenience linux people)

+#### Additional Info
+- This program was written in javascript using node.js, and was compiled using the 'pkg' npm package.
+- I wrote this program because I wanted to be able to practice the commands for the NMRs at my own convenience, without booking time on a machine.
+- This program is not intended to be a substitute for practicing on a real NMR machine, but instead to supplement that learning process.